 Unfortunately, the Act does not pertain to translations of written documents but rather only in-person oral interpretations.
 There are 46 “Notes of Decision” on Westlaw concerning the Act and all deal with oral interpreters.
 See, e.g., United States v.
 Batista, 684 F.3d 333, 341-42 (2d Cir.
 2012) (holding that a district’s court’s violation of the act — when it instructed the court interpreter to use a particular translation of a Spanish slang phrase — was not plain error).

-The controversy arose when Hiciano, in testimony regarding a code he had worked out with Batista to signal police presence in Bushwick, stated that Batista would use the phrase “loco cuídate ” to warn of imminent police action.
+Controversy arose when Hiciano, in testimony regarding a code he had worked out with Batista to signal police presence in Bushwick, stated that Batista would use the phrase “loco cuídate ” to warn of imminent police action.
 The meaning of the phrase is arguably ambiguous: it could mean either “take care, dude”—perhaps innocuous enough—or “be careful, dude,” which was perhaps less innocuous given the context in which the phrase was uttered.

-Faced with a potentially decisive issue of translation, the District Court suggested that the witness himself, who was evidently conversant in both English and Spanish, could clarify what he understood Batista to mean by “loco cuídate ” and thereby establish the interpretation to be used by the court interpreter. he Court therefore, with the permission of the parties, elicited testimony from Hiciano, outside the presence of the jury, regarding his intended meaning.
+Faced with a potentially decisive issue of translation, the District Court suggested that the witness himself, who was evidently conversant in both English and Spanish, could clarify what he understood Batista to mean by “loco cuídate ” and thereby establish the interpretation to be used by the court interpreter.
+The Court, with the permission of the parties, elicited testimony from Hiciano regarding his intended meaning.
 Hiciano confirmed that he understood Batista to mean “be careful,” not “take care” and that Hiciano appreciated the difference between the two meanings.

-Thus, in federal court in South Florida, there is actually no rule that requires a translator to be “certified” let alone explaining what “certification” would even mean.
-Rather, the “Civil Filing Requirements” (revised March 12, 2014) issued by the Clerk of the United States District Court of Southern Florida requires in Section 2N that “Documents not written in English must be accompanied by a translation, unless a waiver has been granted by the Court.”
+Thus, in federal court in South Florida, there is actually no rule that requires a translator to be “certified”.
+It doesn’t even explain what “certification” would even mean.
+The “Civil Filing Requirements” (revised March 12, 2014) requires in Section 2N that “Documents not written in English must be accompanied by a translation, unless a waiver has been granted by the Court.”
+(Issued by the Clerk of the United States District Court of Southern Florida)

-Lingua Franca’s rule is to mirror the best practices in the legal translation industry for the past fifty years, including using only translators who have been certified by the American Translators Association, and preferably translators who are natives of the target language country, region, and dialect.
+Lingua Franca’s mirrors the best practices in the legal translation industry for the past fifty years, including using only translators who have been certified by the American Translators Association, and preferably translators who are natives of the target language country, region, and dialect.
 We provide notarized certifications with every translation, and suggest that the original source text be included behind the certificate with every translated-document filing.

 These certifications are not just perfunctory.
-Last year, the United States Court of Appeal for the 11th circuit refused to reverse an immigration appeals judge who ordered a person to be deported because the affidavit she submitted was “unaccompanied by a certificate of translation.”
+Last year, the United States Court of Appeal for the 11th circuit refused to reverse an immigration appeal.
+A judge ordered a person to be deported because the affidavit she submitted was “unaccompanied by a certificate of translation.”
 Villalobos v.
 U.S. Atty.
 Gen., 479 F. App’x 966, 967 (11th Cir.
 2012); see also Rosa-Nales v.
 Carnival Corp., 12-22172-CIV, 2013 WL 7219411 (S.D.
 Fla.
 Dec.
 11, 2013) (“Defendants provided a translation of the Vigoreaux Lorenzana case by a certified interpreter in English and Spanish languages.”).

-Florida State Court.
+Florida State Court rules